Opinion 61-19 (Supplemental)

 Chairman Holcomb stated the opinion of the committee:

-the Professional Service Corporation Act he as a lawyer could not hold stock in
+Professional Service Corporation Act he as a lawyer could not hold stock in such a corporation

 through the firm.

 It is our opinion that under these circumstances there is no reason why he should not